Out-of-State Job Search

 - Remember that the wider you cast your net, the more quickly you will find a position.

 Persistence pays off in an out-of-town job search as does accurate record keeping and follow through.
 Cast a wide net and understand your first job may not be the “perfect fit.”
 Once you are hired, you can develop skills and contacts that will lead to the next job.
-Remember that the Career Services Office can help you every step of the way, and we look forward to working with you.
+Remember that the Career Development Office can help you every step of the way, and we look forward to working with you.